dashmetriks/enviteclub/README.md

-# mean_jwt This is an invite app created with angular.js, node.js, and mongodb.
+# This is an invite app created with angular.js, node.js, and mongodb.
 # enviteclub